 2. There are no XLM/CAD pairings available as per CMC

 4. The price according to NDAX is 0.1485 CAD at the time of article writing.

 Which Way is Correct?

 There isn’t necessarily a single correct answer to this question.
-Furthermore, correct answer(s) can vary based on jurisdiction.
+Furthermore, the correct answer(s) can vary based on jurisdiction.
 If a Canadian purchases XLM with CAD on NDAX there’s a very clear value regarding how costly it was to acquire the XLM.
-But the cost of acquisition (or disposition) is not necessary the same as FMV.
+But the cost of acquisition (or disposition) is not necessarily the same as FMV.

 Perhaps you’re neither buying or selling and for whatever reason need to calculate the value of your XLM holdings?
 Is the amount that the XLM would sell for on XLM a fair representative of the FMV?
 The answer is maybe.
 NDAX does have the highest XLM/CAD trading volume of all the major exchanges, but the volume is still relatively low compared to other exchanges offer XLM pairings (with BTC, ETH or USD).
 Other possible ways the price could be calculated include but is not limited to:

 1. Using the applicable XLM price on an indexer, and multiplying by the USD/CAD mid-market price.
 This still begs the question of which indexer one should use though.